microsoft/qsharp/katas/content/qubit/qubit_data_type/content.md

 The qubits aren't an ordinary data type, so the variables of this type have to be declared and initialized ("allocated") a little differently:

 Freshly allocated qubits start out in state $|0\\rangle$, and have to be returned to that state by the time they are released.
-If you attempt to release a qubit in any state other than $|0\\rangle$, your program will throw a `ReleasedQubitsAreNotInZeroStateException`.
+If you attempt to release a qubit in any state other than $|0\\rangle$ will result in a runtime error.
 We will see why it is important later, when we look at multi-qubit systems.